glillico/docker-compose-gitea/README.md

 # gitea

-A docker-compose file for my gitea environment.
+A docker compose file for my gitea environment.

 ## Usage